sarahbarron/Stream-3-Project/testing.md

 - I followed the link and was directed to the password reset confirm page where i entered my new password twice and clicked the reset password button
 - This brought me to the password reset complete page with a link to login with my new password.

-#### Manual testing edit profile (note during my first test i found a problem outlined in problems encountered below) this test was redone when problems were fixed
+#### Manual testing edit profile (note during my first test i found a problem outlined in problems encountered in README.md) this test was redone when problems were fixed
 ##### test 1: changing data with a unique username, email address and first name and lastname
 - clicked on the edit profile link
-- This directed me to the profileform page where i could change my username, email address, first name or last name.
+- This directed me to the profile form page where i could change my username, email address, first name or last name.
 I could also click a link to reset my password.
 - I changed my username, email address, first name and last name and pressed save.
 - I checked the admin panel and could see the changes made there